hauke96/qgis-outdoor-map/HILLSHADE_CONTOURS.md

 # Smoothing + upscaling

-Both steps (smoothing and upscaling) are recommended, as the resolution is not so nice and the raw files are quite noisy (even though you don't see that now).
+The resolution of SRTM data is not so nice and the raw files might be quite noisy (even though you don't see that now).
+For SRTM at least upscaling by a factor of 2 works very well.

 1. Open a terminal and navigate to the folder where your clipped SRTM file is
+2. Smoothing:
-2. Use `gdal_translate -outsize 50% 50% -r bilinear clipped.tif downscaled.tif` to downscale the image
+  1. Use `gdal_translate -outsize 50% 50% -r bilinear clipped.tif downscaled.tif` to downscale the image
-3. Use `gdal_translate -outsize 200% 200% -r bilinear downscaled.tif normal-scaled.tif` to scale the image back to the original resolution
+  2. Use `gdal_translate -outsize 200% 200% -r bilinear downscaled.tif normal-scaled.tif` to scale the image back to the original resolution
+3. Upscaling:
-3. Use `gdal_translate -outsize 200% 200% -r bilinear normal-scaled.tif upscaled.tif` to upscale the image
+  1. Use `gdal_translate -outsize 200% 200% -r bilinear normal-scaled.tif upscaled.tif` to upscale the image

 This down- and double upscaling automatically smoothes the image.
 Use other values than 50% and 200% for more/less smoothing and upscaling.
 One single large upscaling step from 50% to 200% resolution would create ugly blocks because the interpolation doesn't work nice then.